sidkofi/cpu_fail_classifier/README.md

   </tr>
 </table>

-The filtered signal was decomposed into multiple levels using `wavedec`.
+I was then able to decompose the filtered signal into multiple levels using `wavedec`.
 The "Detail" coefficients at each level capture information within specific frequency bands.
-Levels 1 and 2 were looked at initially but **Detail Level 1 (D1)** was chosen to build the features, which contains the highest frequency information (approx. 2.5-5 Hz in this case, after filtering) where the sharp transients associated with failures are most prominent.
+I looked at detail levels 1 and 2 initially but chose **Detail Level 1 (D1)** to build the features.
+They contain the highest frequency information (approx. 2.5-5 Hz in this case, after filtering) where the sharp transients associated with failures are most prominent.

 Here's how the D1 and D2 reconstructions look for some sample runs: